 This attitude of creativity will enable students to combine, collaborate, discover many answers, new possibilities and discoveries that emphasize quantity of usability.
-Munandar (Apridawati 3)07) describes several definitions which are the conclusions of several definitions formulated by the experts that are, 1) creativity is the ability to create new combinations, based on 3 ta, information or elements.
+Munandar (Apridawati 3 007) describes several definitions which are the conclusions of several definitions formulated by the experts that are, 1) creativity is the ability to create new combinations, based on 3 ta, information or elements.
 In this case creativity is emphasized on creative product.
-2) creativity is ability based on data or information available to find many possible answers from a problem where the tent of accuracy and diversity of answers.
+2) creativity is ability based on data or information available to find many possible answers from a problem where the 16 mphasis is on the quantity of accuracy and diversity of answers.
 3) operational creativity can be formulated as an ability that reflects fluency, flexibility and originality in thinking, as well as the ability to elaborate (develop, enrich and detail) an idea.